 1).
-I’m in the third trimester of my fourth pregnancy so I wanted this dip to be healthy.
+Because I’m in the third trimester of my fourth pregnancy I wanted this dip to be healthy.

-This is basically a modified version of how I make chili.
-But I made it less soupy and more dippy. <- is that a real word?
+This is basically a modified version of how I make my Simple and Easy Crockpot Chili but I made it less soupy and more dippy (is that even a word?).

-Then, I threw the meat, veggies, and everything else in a crock pot and set it on high for about 2 hours.
-Everything has already been cooked so it didn’t take long but I wanted the flavors to get hot and blend together.
-I also wanted it hot enough to melt/incorporate the brown sugar.
+Since I love using my crockpot I threw the meat and veggies in and set it on high for about 2 hours.
+This was long enough for the flavors to get hot and blend together.
+I also the mixture hot enough to melt/incorporate the brown sugar.

 This recipe is so versatile.
 If you want it to be spicier add some cayenne pepper or jalapenos.
 If you want it to be sweeter add some more brown sugar and bit of cinnamon.